How To Turn Off Water To The Toilet

-Once you find the main water supply valve you can close it by turning it clockwise.
-Keep in mind that your whole house will no longer have water when you turn off the water at the main supply valve.
+Once you find the main water supply you can close it by turning the valve clockwise.
+Keep in mind that water to the entire home will no longer be flowing when you turn off the water at the main supply valve.
 This means there will be no water pressure in the house.
 You may also experience air in the pipes and some sputtering when you turn the water back on.

-If you don’t have city water hook up
+If you don’t have a city water hook up

 If you are on a well-system, your pump will need to be turned off.
 Check your pump to see if there is an on-and-off button.

 If not go to your control panel and turn off the water pump at the electrical panel.
 When this happens, you will likely hear water draining from various places in the house as there is no longer any water pressure throughout the pipes in the house.